-Dorian is a somewhat popular first name for males (#870 out of 1220, Top 71%) and an even more popular surname or last name for all people (#38171 out of 88799, Top 43%) (Source: 2000 U.S. Population Census).
+Dorian is a somewhat popular first name for men (#870 out of 1220, Top 71%) and an even more popular last name for both adults and children (#23739 out of 150436, Top 16%).
+(2000 U.S. Demographics)

 Dorian was first listed in 1940-1949 and reached its apex rank of #398 in the U.S. in 2000, and is at #563 currently.
 (2015 U.S. SSA Records)